graphile/graphql-toe/README.md

 Managing this yourself is a huge hassle, and most people don't bother - instead either rejecting requests that include errors (and losing the "partial success" benefit of GraphQL) or treating all `null` as ambiguous: maybe it errored, maybe it's null, we don't know.
+Or worse, they treat error nulls as if they are data nulls, and cause much heartbreak!

+**Well, no more!**

 ## The solution

-GraphQL-TOE transforms your GraphQL response (data &amp; errors) into a new `data` object that throws when you access a position that is `null` due to an error.
-As such, your application can never read an error-null (the error will be thrown) - so if you read a `null` you know it's definitely a data-null and is safe to render as such.
-And for errors, you can handle them with native JavaScript methods like `try`/`catch`, or those built on top of them such as React's `<ErrorBoundary />`!
+GraphQL-TOE transforms your GraphQL response (`{ data: {...}, errors: [...] }`)
+into a new object that looks exactly like `data`, except it throws when you access a position that is `null` due to an error.
+As such, your application can never read an error-null (because the error will be thrown if you try) - so if you read a `null` value you know it's definitely a data-null and can render it as such.
+And for the errors... you can handle them as any other throw error: with native JavaScript methods like `try`/`catch`, or those built on top of them such as React's `<ErrorBoundary />`!

 **Stop writing code that second-guesses your data; re-throw GraphQL errors!**